 The CSD markets the regional and national legal community to find potential jobs for our students/alumni by:

-In response to suggestions from the CSD Student Advisory Board, we now host Coffee with Career Services every Wednesday afternoon in the Atrium.
+The CSD hosts Coffee with Career Services every Wednesday afternoon in the Atrium.
 Please stop by to ask career search questions, pick up resources, make an appointment with a counselor, and grab a coffee to perk you up!